It takes meticulous testing to ensure in-car technology and in-vehicle infotainment always speaks the driver’s language.

 - Mexican Spanish

-The team of “speech testers” would each be required to speak for more than 6 hours as they put the infotainment systems through their paces.
+The team of “speech testers” spoke for more than 6 hours as they put the infotainment systems through their paces.

 While assembling a group of speech testers with the necessary skills for the job was a challenge, having to carry out the work at specially prepared centers in India made the task even more taxing.